Compiling Apps with .NET Native

-.NET Native is a precompilation technology for building and deploying Windows apps that is included with Visual Studio 2015.
+.NET Native is a precompilation technology for building and deploying Windows apps that is included with Visual Studio 2015 and later versions.
 It automatically compiles the release version of apps that are written in managed code (C# or Visual Basic) and that target the .NET Framework and Windows 10 to native code.

 Typically, apps that target the .NET Framework are compiled to intermediate language (IL).
 At run time, the just-in-time (JIT) compiler translates the IL to native code.
 In contrast, .NET Native compiles Windows apps directly to native code.
 For developers, this means: